dev-drprasad/hsk00/README.md

 hsk00-darwin-amd64 add nesroms/Famicom_Wars.nes  nesroms/Heavy_Barrel --category 4 --root ~/Datafrog
 ```

-⚠️ This will change menu text slightly.
+⚠️ This will change menu text slightly and sorts games by alphabetical order

 If you can't lanuch games or change page, restore files with your backup.